bdeitte/ghost-on-aws/README.md

 These are instructions on setting up your own website using Ghost, nginx, and Node 4.x on AWS and Namecheap.
 See [my blog post on the subject](http://deitte.com/ghost-on-aws/) for the blog where this setup is used.

-Before you go any further here: have you looked into the plans on https://ghost.org/pricing/ enough?
+Before going any further, two important things to understand:

+1. These instructions are for those with unique Ghost requirements or who like tinkering around on AWS.
+If I didn't fall into both those categories and wanted a Ghost blog, I would use one of the plans on https://ghost.org/pricing/.
 It's nearly the same price as setting up on AWS, or perhaps less expensive in some cases.
 It's a whole lot simpler, and then you're supporting the non-profit that works on Ghost.
-These instructions are for those with unique requirements or who like tinkering around on AWS.

-This guide was used to set up a personal blog.
+2. This guide was used to set up a modest personal blog.
 If you are planning for something big, I would add in an ELB, a cluster in more than one availability zone, and a bunch more below.
 I would also automate a lot of the below.
 It would be wonderful to use CloudFormation or Elastic Beanstalk and some more bash scripts to automate most of the below.
 Or Ansible/Chef/Docker/etc.  If you end up doing any shortening of the steps, I'll incorporate these details in the instructions below.

 **Table of Contents**